shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `(obj: Record<string, unknown> | undefined) => void`

 Extend the `Enum` objects with custom methods.
+More details can be found in the [Extensibility](#extensibility) section.

 ```js
 Enum.extends({